 One major advantage that comes from holding an account with eToro is that successful traders can put themselves up to be followed by others.
 Everyone likes a supplementary income stream and popular traders can earn returns of 2% on the value of assets under their management.

-The pricing schedule at eToro is relatively transparent.
+eToro fees are relatively transparent.
 Commissions and rollover fees are incorporated into the bid-offer spread on trades, which makes it easier to run a price comparison.
 Spreads at eToro can therefore sometimes appear to be wider than those of its peers but it’s important to check if those other spreads are also ‘all in’.

 Taking a higher-level approach to fees, it’s possible to see that eToro performs well in comparison to others in the sector.
 Their transparent approach to pricing extends to them providing well laid out schedules for each instrument, where all fees including financing rates can be found.

-There are no fees for depositing funds but there are some in the background if you are looking to convert your deposit from one currency to another.
+While there are no fees for depositing funds, there are some currency conversion fees you are looking to convert your deposit from one currency to another.
 For example, converting an AUD deposit to USD base currency is charged 100 pips.
-All withdrawals incur a $25 charge, which will frustrate those who are not used to paying to get their money back.
+There are also some modest withdrawal fees to be aware of.
+All eToro withdrawals incur a low fee of $5, with the minimum withdrawal amount set at $30.

-Inactive accounts are discouraged by the application of a $10 per month charge on accounts that have been dormant for 12 months or more.
-The $10 figure is lower than that found at some other platforms and can be avoided just by logging on.
+The minimum deposit required to open an account is US$50 (or the equivalent thereof) and registering is made easy by the sites’ intuitive functionality.
+Inactive trading accounts are discouraged by the application of a $10 per month charge on accounts that have been dormant for 12 months or more.
+The $10 figure is lower than that found at some other online trading platforms and can be avoided just by logging on.

-The eToro broker review by the site blockonomi.com highlights the extensive range of instruments and strategies that the broker supports.
+The eToro broker review by Blockonomi highlights the extensive range of instruments and strategies that the broker supports.

-eToro is a market-maker broker and lists a typical minimum fixed spread of three pips on the EUR/USD, which is on the high end of the range when comparing brokers with fixed and floating spreads, making it a more expensive platform.
+“eToro is a market-maker broker and lists a typical minimum fixed spread of three pips on the EUR/USD, which is on the high end of the range when comparing brokers with fixed and floating spreads, making it a more expensive platform.” – forexbrokers.com

-The broker review of eToro by forexbrokers.com confirms that eToro isn’t really in a position to compete on price alone.
+As ForexBrokers point out in their eToro review, the company isn’t really in a position to compete on price alone.

-The eToro review by the site forexfraud.com picks out the innovative nature of the broker’s platform.
+The eToro review by ForexFraud picks out the innovative nature of the broker’s platform.
 This fresh approach will certainly appeal to many.